-The school building and contents is covered by the LEA policy Balance of Risks which carries a £250 excess.
+The school building and contents is covered by Zurich Insurance which carries a £250 excess.
 This covers the use of school property when off the school premises.

 Staff Supply Insurance is taken out with a private company and reviewed on an annual basis.